kinolag/mongo_import/README.md

-# mongo_import | a node app to import tracks from an xlsx file into MongoDB using mongoose
+# mongo_import: a node app to import data from an xlsx file into MongoDB using mongoose

 ## How to use the app: